gmegidish/dangerous-dave-re/README.md

 title2.dd2

 ## Part 4: Sprites

 Now, the sprites were a real bitch to extract.
 After unpacking these .dd2 files, I wrote a simple script that converts these outputs into something visible.
 I couldn’t make much out of what was appearing on my monitor.
-Thought, I did notice something interesting: other than the garbage that was now occupying most of my screen, the upper-left 24×32 pixels were actually making sense!
+Though, I did notice something interesting: other than the garbage that was now occupying most of my screen, the upper-left 24×32 pixels were actually making sense!

 They were somewhat making a distorted image of Dave.
 The colors were wrong also, but that means that my initial assumption of EGA bit plane offsets were wrong.
 I dug through the disassembled code again, and noticed that the first 2 bytes of the deflated sprite files were used in the function that I previously named ‘put_ega_tile‘.
 Went back to my script, and tried using that magic number as the distance between bit planes.

-Voila!
-It worked!
-Now I manage to see a clear image of Dave, spanning over 16 sprites.
+*Voila!* It worked!
+Now I see a clear image of Dave, spanning over 16 sprites.
 It is truly a great feeling, having nothing for a while and all of a sudden seeing something being properly displayed.
 The next sprites were garbled; I could see that they were of the right colors, and the pixels made some sense in small blocks, but the overall view was complete crap.
 Then it hit me — These sprites are not of the same dimensions; I multiplied the bytes-per-bitplane by 4 (2^4 = 16 colors,) and it was exactly the same as the deflated file.
-This could only mean one thing: the sprite dimensions are not stored in the sprite files; they are in the executable.
+This could only mean one thing: the sprite dimensions are not stored in the sprite files; *they are in the executable.*

-I recalled seeing some funny strings in the executable, like “DAVESTANDE“, I looked it up again and found that Seg005 was full of these; 10 bytes strings, followed by several 16 bit shorts.
+I recalled seeing some funny strings in the executable, like `DAVESTANDE`, I looked it up again and found that seg005 was full of these; 10 bytes strings, followed by several 16 bit shorts.
 Since I knew the first sprite was of Dave in a standing (idle) position, I figured that the next shorts were width (divided by 8px), and height (in pixels.)
 A few more shorts followed, but they were of no interest to me.
 My guess is that they stand for hotspot position, file offset or stuff like that.
 So, I decided that it would just be simpler to find the sprite dimensions by simple trial and error.
 I just guessed the dimensions: if I were correct, I saw the right sprite; if not, I just saw garbled pile of tiles.
 I know it might seem strange and stupid, but really, it took 5 minutes to get the rest of the sprites out :)

-view-sprites.py creates a png for each sprite descriptor file; it blits all sprites horizontally next to each other.
+`view-sprites.py` creates a png for each sprite descriptor file; it blits all sprites horizontally next to each other.
 You can click on the thumbnails below and get a full 1:1 dump.

 ![](dissect/s_dave.png)